Pylons/pyramid/docs/narr/traversal.rst

 At this point, traversal has ended, and :term:`view lookup` begins.

-Because it's the "context", the view lookup machinery examines "bar" to find out what "type" it is.
+Because it's the "context" resource, the view lookup machinery examines "bar" to find out what "type" it is.
 Let's say it finds that the context is a ``Bar`` type (because "bar" happens to be an instance of the class ``Bar``).
 Using the :term:`view name` (``baz``) and the type, view lookup asks the :term:`application registry` this question:

 - Please find me a :term:`view callable` registered using a :term:`view configuration` with the name "baz" that can be used for